-548 However, the area did not begin to develop into a full-fledged residential community until the bomes were attractive to employees of Boeing's aircraft plant in Renton.
-Development

-549 1940s, when local land developers began subdividing the land.
-The new, modest single-family was constructed between 1940 and 1969.
-The available supply of modest, affordable homes and land, as well as its location convenient to Seattle and Lake Washington, made it a desirable
+However, the area did not begin to develop into a full-fledged residential community until the 1940s, when local land developers began subdividing the land.
+The new, modest single-family homes were attractive to employees of Boeing's aircraft plant in Renton.
+Development increased rapidly after World War II when soldiers and their families returned to the area.
+According to U.S. Census estimates, roughly 57% (3,957 housing units) of housing in the area was constructed between 1940 and 1969.
+The available supply of modest, affordable homes and land, as well as its location convenient to Seattle and Lake Washington, made it a desirable place for soldiers and others to settle.